primer/view_components/docs/contributors/deprecations.md

 | false           | false           | true      | YES    |
 | false           | false           | false     | NO     |

-This information is available in the comments at the top of the `lib/primer/deprecations.yml` file.
-Only the valid configurations have tests written for them.
-None of the invalid configurations have tests.
 As noted previously, there are tests to ensure the configuration of every deprecated component is valid.